Spring Garden Revival

 Contact Natick's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Natick benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
-Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated locations.
-Resident permits or stickers are required for access.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
-Yard waste must be disposed of in biodegradable paper bags—plastic is prohibited per MassDEP.
-Brush should be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours, with permits and fees applicable.
-Mulch quality is strictly monitored: only clean, pesticide-free wood waste aged 6-12 months is used, and all materials are certified disease-free.
-For more information, contact:
+Residents of Natick benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
+Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated locations for residents holding valid permits or stickers.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring high-quality, pesticide-free materials aged for 6-12 months.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths under 50 lbs using biodegradable twine.
+The Transfer Station operates on a set schedule, requiring permits and, in some cases, fees.
+Material sourcing includes municipal programs (free or low-cost), regional suppliers (hardwood 30-50/cubic yard, bark 35-60/cubic yard, stone 50-100/cubic yard), and sustainable local sources.
+All mulch must be free from construction debris and invasive species, with quality standards enforced for disease-free certification.

 Natick Department of Public Works